harryzhou2000/HarrysNotes/RemoteDevelopment/2-SSH/index.md

 ssh-keygen -t ed25519
 ```

-and press enter (using all default parameters) when prompted until the end.
+and press enter (using default parameters) when prompted until the end.
+Using non-default parameters will need extra configuration.

 The parameter `-t ed25519` chooses `ed25519` as the signature algorithm.
 It is not recommended to use `rsa`, or you **should actually avoid using `rsa` anymore, [with the reason here](https://blog.trailofbits.com/2019/07/08/fuck-rsa/).**